 The passage today from God’s word, John 5:1–18, is amazing in what it shows us about Jesus and how we should think about the fact that, in spite of Jesus’s power to heal, our world continues to be shot through with sin, disease, calamity, and death.
 It is a very rich text, and I pray that God will open my mouth, and your mind and heart, and lead us into Christ-exalting truth.

-First the setting.
-Verses 1–5,
+First let’s cover the setting.
+John 5:1–5: